MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetitemasync.md

 ## Remarks

-If successful, call [PFCatalogGetItemGetResult](pfcataloggetitemgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFCatalogGetItemGetResultSize](pfcataloggetitemgetresultsize.md) and [PFCatalogGetItemGetResult](pfcataloggetitemgetresult.md) to get the result.

 ## Requirements